Home » Availability of Disability Tax Credits for Autistic Children

 Registered Disability Savings Plan (RDSP)

 The Registered Disability Savings Plan is an excellent way for friends and family to help build up a trust fund that will help support your child in future years.
-It’s quick to build, because the Government of Canada actually pays 300% of your own contributions up to a maximum of $3,500 per year, and you’re usually guaranteed a five percent return.
+It’s quick to build, because the Government of Canada pays 300% of your contributions up to a maximum of $3,500 per year, and you’re usually guaranteed a five percent return.

 What does that mean?
 If you or your family and friends put in $1,000 each year, the government will add $3,000 for a total of $4,000 per year.
 If started at infancy, that could amount to $80,000 (plus 5% return) by the time your child is just 20 years old – an excellent foundation on which to build their life.

 Up until the age of 40, the government will match your deposits in this manner which is an excellent way to save quickly.
-The only catch, is that the account must have no further contributions for eight years before a withdrawal can be made.
+The only catch is that the account must have no further contributions for eight years before a withdrawal can be made.

 Tax Credits by Province

-Living with your child’s disabilities should not seem like a burden, and if you do your research you will find that the Government of Canada has several programmes in place that could aid you and your child in living a life with less stress.
-Let’s face it – life will always be stressful, but by hiring an accountant to help you get the most out of your Government programmes – you could be saving not only a lot of money – but your sanity too.
+Living with your child’s disabilities should not seem like a burden, and if you do your research you will find that the Government of Canada has several programs in place that could aid you and your child in living a life with less stress.
+Let’s face it – life will always be stressful, but by hiring an accountant to help you get the most out of your Government programs – you could be saving not only a lot of money – but your sanity too.

 To learn more about Autism visit Autism Society Canada